By now, most of us have seen or heard the news that FedEx is rolling out a new system for rating contractor performance.

 What’s Going On?

-On the surface, and when initially announced by FXG, it didn’t look like too much more than just a change in the process for the previously termed “exclusive right to look undernegotiate”.
+On the surface, and when initially announced by FXG, it didn’t look like too much more than just a change in the process for the previously termed “exclusive right to negotiate”.
 But now that more detail is coming out, it looks like there’s more at stake from this new process than originally met the eye.

 For example, it could be that the amount of work you dispatch per truck each morning will have an impact on what your Service Provider Results Summary shows at the end of the month.